staarblitz/staarblitz.github.io/_posts/2025-11-13-how-to-make-your-own-hypercall-abi.md

 ```

 I decided that I don't want nonsense in my hypervisor.
 So I did the easiest one.
 Always a fixed number of registers, for every function.
-To pass more than one argument, we can simply construct a struct and pass its pointer through registers.
+To pass more than 3 arguments, we can simply construct a struct and pass its pointer through registers.
+We can also use the famous cbSize WinAPI uses to specify the version of structure that is being passed, if it ever gets changed, to support compatibility with older callers.

 ## Did you get it?
 We also need to make sure that hypervisor catches our call.
 For that, I picked the register RCX for its special behavior on CPUID instruction.